2025 Volunteer Information

 Raffle Tickets

-For Unlimited, we will assign first racing pairs at random by boat type, ie. V bottom vs V bottom (fill out bracket)
+Unlimited: Racers choose order by boat type, ie. V bottom vs V bottom (fill out bracket) unless they want random draw

-make another copy of the brackets to give to the pit.
+Unlimited: Make another copy of the brackets to give to Pit Volunteers

-Unlimited/Limited: When the timer gives you the winner, record it on the bracket
+Unlimited: When timer gives you the winner, record it on the bracket

 Help hand out supplies and race vests to racers and crew

-be on the lookout for dangerous crowd activity and communicate to announcer
+be on the lookout for dangerous crowd and boat activity and communicate to Referee, John

 Help with miscellaneous at announcer booth or where needed

-Tell crowd about VIP seating area where our Supporters and Sponsors are sitting.
+VIP seating area where our Supporters and Sponsors are sitting, thank them

 Thank Racers, Safety Boats, Volunteers, USCG, Harbor, WPD, WVFD, Photographers, Sponsors…